rustyeddy/rustyeddy.com/content/notes/private-wifi-network-webapp.md

 _HostAPd_ is a very popular _Linux_ tool that will help us easily configure the _Device_ as an _AP_ advertising a specific SSID.

-_hostapd_ is available from _Debian_ distributions with the familar apt packaging.
+_hostapd_ is available from _Debian_ distributions with the familiar apt packaging.

 > apt-get install -y hostapd